serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## Id Column Options

 Previous versions of this sink assumed the Id column is always present as an `int` `IDENTITY` primary key with a clustered index.
-Other configurations are available, however this is still the default strictly for backwards-compatibility reasons.
+Other configurations are available, however this is still the default for backwards-compatibility reasons.

 You should consider your anticipated logging volume and query requirements carefully.
 The default setting is not especially useful in real-world query scenarios since a clustered index is primarily of use when the key is used for sorting or range searches, which will rarely be the case for the Id column.